SWeMayur/Revit-API-Project/README.md

 - **Microsoft Visual Studio (2019 or later):** This project is developed using C# in Visual Studio.
 Ensure you have Visual Studio installed with the necessary components for Revit API development.

-- **.NET Framework:** The project should be compatible with the version of .NET Framework supported by the Revit API.